 Perform future-year baseline PGM simulations with project emissions.

-All results from the QA process, photochemical grid model, and associated analyses should be disclosed in the Air Quality Technical Support Document.
+The QA process and photochemical grid model results, and associated analyses will need to be disclosed in the Air Quality Technical Support Document.

-Option 2: Future-Year Baseline and Project Modeling with use of Relative Response Factors:
+Approach 2: Future-Year Baseline and Project Modeling with use of Relative Response Factors:

 Download the executables or model versions used for the WAQS model platform.